-For Delegated Correspondents, an Arc Home Collateral Review and third-party review are not required.
+For Delegated Correspondents, an Arc Home Collateral Review is not required.
 If an SSR score cannot be obtained, then a CDA from clear capital is required.
 If an SSR is obtained, any warnings from the Collateral Underwriter (CU) must be reconciled on the 1008.

-When two appraisals are required, if the lower appraised value returns an SSR score \geq 3.5 OR no score is returned, an Arc Home Loan Collateral review is required.
+When two appraisals are required, if the lower appraised value returns an SSR score $\geq$ 3.5 OR no score is returned, an Arc Home Loan Collateral review is required.